MoritzB90/PyRID/sphinx/Users/User_Guide/Molecule_Distribution.rst

 	Simulation.add_molecules('Surface',2, position, quaternion, mol_type_index, face_idx)

-For visualization of the molecule distribution you can call (see Fig. :ref:`fig:molecule_dictribution` B):
+For visualization of the molecule distribution you can call (see :numref:`fig:molecule_dictribution` B):

 .. code-block:: python